 What does a contract have to include?

 The employment contract has to include: 1) the type of work – what you will do for your employer, 2) the place of work and 3) the day you start working.
 If any of these essential elements are missing, the contract is invalid and does not constitute employment.
+This rule applies to Czech citizens as well as foreign nationals.

 It is in your own interest that the contract also includes the following information: